Optimal Control for Speed Harmonization of Automated Vehicles: Problem Formulation

 \begin{customass}{2} Each vehicle cruises inside the speed reduction zone with the imposed speed limit, $v_{srz}$. \end{customass}

 \begin{customass}{3} Each vehicle $i$ has proximity sensors and can measure local information without errors or delays. \end{customass}

 We briefly comment on the above assumptions.
-The first and second assumptions are intended to enhance safety awareness, but they could be modified appropriately, if necessary.
+The first assumption is considered to simplify the problem and limit the scope of the paper on understanding the implications of the proposed approach on each lane seperately.
+The second assumption is intended to enhance safety awareness, but it could be modified appropriately, if necessary.
 The third assumption may be a strong requirement to impose.
-However, it is relatively straightforward to extend our results in the case that it is relaxed, as long as the noise in the measurements and/or delays are bounded.
+However, it is relatively straightforward to extend our framework in the case that it is relaxed, as long as the noise in the measurements and/or delays are bounded.
 For example, we can determine the uncertainties of the state of the vehicle as a result of sensing or communication errors and delays, and incorporate these into the safety constraints.